 In this cake specifically I use full fat kefir because of the lack of fat from the black cocoa.
 The tangy taste also pairs nicely with the muted sweetness of black cocoa.

-Ingredient info and substitutions for black cocoa cake
+Ingredients for black cocoa cake

 Cake or all purpose flour: for a more tender and soft cake you can use cake flour, however it will be a little harder to frost (you can freeze it for a bit before you frost to make it easier).